-- 1. Switch both the electric and the burner switches to the OFF position. - 2.
+- 1. Turn OFF both the electric and the burner on the LCD screen. - 2.
 Allow the unit to cool completely. - 3.
 Verify that the Aqua-Hot is connected to an AC power source such as shore power or an AC generator. - 4.
 Using an infrared thermometer take the temperature of the tank face.
 The thermometer should be 12" away from the tank face and set to "high emissivity".
 Record this temperature on a notepad. - 5.
-Move only the electric switch on the panel to the ON position. - 6.
-Verify that the D2 light on the relay control board is active. - 7.
+Move only the electric to ON. - 6.
+Verify that the LCD screen shows electric status as ON. - 7.
 After an hour, take another temperature reading on the tank face.
 If the temperature of the tank face has risen, the electric element is correctly operating.